datastaxdevs/workshop-ai-as-api/README.md

 (`9999` is an internal port you may choose at will, but it must match the file below;
-`4` is the number of workers `uvicorn` will spawn and should be tuned to your predicted workload and the server capacity).
+`4` is the number of workers `uvicorn` will spawn and should be tuned to your predicted workload and the server capacity.
+**Note** that you will have a set of resources, model and DB connection, per each worker).

 **Third**, after starting the service (`sudo systemctl daemon-reload && sudo systemctl start spamclassifier`), make your API known to `nginx` by creating a file `/etc/nginx/sites-available/spamclassifier_api`: